rsatrioadi/python-srt2ass/README.md

 # python-srt2ass
 Python script to convert Subtitle formats from `.srt` to `.ass`.
-By default it will add black background (opaque box) with yellow font color, useful to hide foreign hardsub from movie
+Forked from [ewwink/python-srt2ass](https://github.com/ewwink/python-srt2ass) to change line ending to CRLF (as SubStation Alpha format spec states that ssa scripts are DOS text files) and apply my own preferred style.

 ## Requirements ##